Gentlemen v Players: Background

 The Gentlemen team at Lord's, 1899.
 Back row (l–r): Mordecai Sherwin (umpire), Bill Bradley, Archie MacLaren, Charlie Townsend, William West (umpire).
 Middle row (l–r): Gregor MacGregor, K. S. Ranjitsinhji, W. G. Grace (captain), Robert Poore.
 Front row (l–r): F. S. Jackson, C. B. Fry, Digby Jephson.
 Not in picture: Jack Mason.

 In the introduction to his history of the fixture, Pelham Warner calls it "the most time-honoured of all representative matches" and the "standard" match in English domestic cricket.
 Warner played for the Gentlemen 24 times between 1897 and 1919.

 The fixture often confirmed the commonly held view of an imbalance between amateur and professional: amateurs tended to be batsmen first and foremost, hence there were few good amateur bowlers, while the Players could nearly always field a strong bowling side.
 The match was played over three days on all but a handful of occasions throughout its history.
 The most frequent venue for the match was Lord's, but a number of other grounds were used, notably The Oval and Scarborough: it was at Scarborough that the last Gentlemen v Players game was played in September 1962.

-The same format of amateurs playing professionals was used in a number of other fixtures, some of which were given first-class status (for example, "Gentlemen of Nottinghamshire v Players of Nottinghamshire"), but these matches became less common after the beginning of the 20th century, with the last such game being "Gentlemen of the South v Players of the South" in 1920.
-Afterwards, all first-class Gentlemen v Players matches were between teams known simply by those names.
+The same format of amateurs playing professionals was used in a number of other fixtures (for example, "Gentlemen of Nottinghamshire v Players of Nottinghamshire"), but these matches became less common after the beginning of the 20th century, with the last such game being "Gentlemen of the South v Players of the South" in 1920.
+Afterwards, all Gentlemen v Players matches were between teams known simply by those names.